 You can use an air gap or just a hook.
 An air gap is a safety device that you mount on the sink or countertop.
 Once you have it on the sink, the dishwasher hose passes through it to the drain.

 This air gap gives you a pressure brake that stops the dirty water from siphoning back to the sink.
 That means the water flows through the drainage with ease.

 The air gap connection to the disposer

-To connect it, use the hose clamp, connect the dishwasher drain to the small side of the air gap.
+To connect it, use the hose clamp, and connect the dishwasher drain to the small size of the air gap.